adn770/ppdf/docs/design-dmme.md

         Context Window.
     -   **Image Analysis Model Group**: Controls for Model, Temperature, and Context Window.
     -   **Embedding Model Group**: A single Model selection input.

+*(Implementation Note: There is a historical discrepancy between the three-tab design described and implemented here, and a four-tab design outlined in Phase 19 of the Implementation Plan.
+The three-tab structure is the current, correct implementation.)*

 ---